Turn RunPod's per-second GPU spend into a running cost

 Why is RunPod spend hard to keep ahead of?

 The per-second, prepaid model is what makes RunPod cheap and flexible, and also what makes the spend hard to read at a glance.
 What surprises people is rarely the GPU rate.
-It’s the pod left up overnight, or the volume nobody got around to deleting.
-For a solo developer, the forgotten network volume is usually the bigger leak of the two, because a stopped pod at least nags at your memory while idle storage never does.
+It’s the pod left up overnight, the pod stopped but never terminated so its disk keeps billing, or the volume nobody got around to deleting.
+Idle storage is the quiet one — a running pod at least nags at your memory, while reserved space you’ve forgotten never does.
 Most of the difficulty is structural:

 - Per-second metering hides the rate of burn.
 A pod left running over a weekend, an endpoint that quietly scaled up under load: each is just seconds ticking by.
 The individual charges are tiny.
 It’s the combined rate, across everything running at once, that draws the balance down.

 - Idle storage spends silently.
 Spin up a pod with a 500 GB network volume for a training run.
 When the run finishes you shut the pod down but leave the volume.
-The GPU meter stops; the volume keeps billing for its 500 GB until you delete it.
+The GPU meter stops, but the volume keeps billing for its 500 GB — and if you only stopped the pod instead of terminating it, its disk keeps billing too, at a higher rate than while it ran.
 Storage you provisioned and forgot is the spend nothing in the moment flags.

 - The cost is spread across resources.
 Pods, serverless endpoints, and volumes each accrue on their own, and reading whether this month is heavy means adding them up across however many GPU types and endpoints you’ve spun up.